-Hall Appliance Repair is experienced in refrigerator repair service in CITY, including professional services to repair ice makers that are not working.
+Hall Appliance Repair is experienced in refrigerator repair service in Washington, including professional services to repair ice makers that are not working.
 Learn about common ice maker issues below:

 Ice makers are perhaps one of the best inventions ever.
 An ice maker is a little luxury most people certainly not appreciate.
 Ice makers are relatively simple machines that don’t feature a lot of complicated parts that will go wrong with them.